divijaroy/component-link-canvas/README.md

 ## $eval Configuration

-The `$eval` function allows you to dynamically fetch and evaluate values from HTTP endpoints.
-It supports three main use cases with a flexible JSON configuration format.
+The `$eval` function allows you to dynamically fetch and evaluate values from HTTP endpoints with centralized caching and real-time updates.

 ### Syntax